Marc'Antonio Ingegneri: Sacred works

 also a few other works published in collections.

-Secular Works
+Secular works

 Il primo libro dei madrigali for 5 and 8 voices (lost), Il secondo libro dei madrigali for 5 voices (1572), also 9 other books of madrigals plus 10 others in various collections.

 Recordings

-CDs of his music are published by Toccata Music.
+CDs of his music are published by Toccata Music, performed by the Choir of Girton College, Cambridge under the direction of Gareth Wilson.